mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 You can run your CI/CD jobs in separate, isolated Docker containers.

 When you run a Docker container on your local machine, it acts as a reproducible build environment.
-When the container is running, you can test commands from your shell, rather than testing on a dedicated CI server.
+You can tests in the container, instead of testing on a dedicated CI/CD server.

 To run CI/CD jobs in a Docker container, you need to:

 - Register a runner that uses the Docker executor.
-This ensures that all jobs run in a Docker container.
+Then all jobs run in a Docker container.
 - Specify an image in your `.gitlab-ci.yml` file.
-This tells the runner which container to use.
+The runner creates a container from this image and runs the jobs in it.
 - Optional.
-Specify other "services" in your `.gitlab-ci.yml` file.
-This tells the runner to use a container that is already running.
+Specify other images in your `.gitlab-ci.yml` file.
+These containers are known as ["services"](#what-is-a-service) and you can use them to run services like MySQL separately.

 ## Register a runner that uses the Docker executor